 Lisa Giblin is a proud Gunai, Yuin, Monaro woman, who lives on Country.
 Her experience includes Parks Vic.
-Ranger, DEECA, and Aboriginal Affairs.
-Lisa brings a wealth of knowledge across Culture and Country: Joint Management, Conservation Land Management, Cultural Heritage, Integration skills, Cultural Mapping, identification, and protection and several years as a project firefighter.
-Airbase Manager and Aircraft Officer.
+Ranger, DEECA, and

+Aboriginal Affairs.
+Lisa brings a wealth of knowledge across Culture and Country: Joint Management, Conservation Land Management, Cultural Heritage, Integration skills, Cultural Mapping, identification, and protection and several years as a project firefighter, Airbase Manager and Aircraft Officer.

 Her strength is cross-cultural education, sharing stories, spiritual and cultural connection to land and country that guide the value and beliefs of First Nations people.
 Lisa delivers Cultural Education and Awareness sessions, sharing Gunaikurnai history and knowledge and her own story.
-She is also a lover of horses, riding, competing, and integrated learning with equine therapy, guiding therapy sessions for children with special needs.